barumau/pandunia/eng/G12_lexe_bina.md

 #### -or ~ -tor

+The suffix
+**-(t)or**
-The suffix or **-or** means an apparatus, device or machine for doing the work that is incidated by the base word.
+means an apparatus, device or machine for doing the work that is incidated by the base word.

 **trate**
 'drag, haul'